darcros/discord-ascii-bot/help.md

   Specifies which character to use, from darkest lo lightest.
   More characters = more brightness levels = better results.
   Default = "%&#MHGw*+-. "

+- Like any other command you can use the `--help` flag to get help about this command.

 **Example**: